How to Get Custom Foil Labels

 Did you know that there are different options for getting custom foil labels?
 Depending on your label needs, one option will be better suited to achieve the look you want.
 Foil labels are a great way to attract attention to products, mailing correspondence, promotional labels, and more.
-There are several different methods we offer to achieve shiny labels.
+There are several different methods and options we offer to achieve shiny labels that suit various design, budget, and technical requirements.
+There are three main methods for achieving custom foil labels like foil film, metalized silver paper, and cold foil stamping.
 In this article, we will focus on foil materials and print processes so you can have an easier time deciding what will work best for your label application.

 MATERIALS: Paper and Film-Based Foil Labels

 Foil film and metalized silver paper are two types of materials that we often print gold and silver foil labels on.
 Printing on foil materials can be more cost-effective than cold foil stamping because it doesn’t require that much setup, tooling, and equipment in the printing process.
 How you plan to use your label will help determine whether foil film or paper is appropriate for the label’s design and function.

 Differences between foil film and metalized silver paper:

 - Foil film is better suited for label applications that face moisture, condensation, friction or abrasion.
 Metalized silver paper is best suited for dry, cool applications because the label material can absorb liquid unless a laminate is applied.
 Even with a laminate, however, liquid can seep through the label layers over time.

 - When it comes to appearances, metalized silver paper isn’t as shiny as silver foil film.
 It’s important to note, however, that paper is less expensive than film so if metalized silver paper is adequate for your label application, then it’s not necessary to spend the additional money.